Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Introduction

 \section{Introduction}

 Video understanding is a long-standing vision problem \citep{Aggarwal2011HumanAA} with numerous real-world applications.
 It has been traditionally studied even before the era of differentiable representation learning, with hierarchical approaches focusing on longer videos \citep{allen1994actions,ivanov2000recognition,shi2004propagation,hongeng2004video,Ryoo2006RecognitionOC}.
-Today, video understanding research involving the language modality is particularly popular, with tasks such as video question answering that involve generating human-style conversations in response to questions regarding videos \citep{dataset_tapaswi2016movieqa,videoqaaaai2017,xu2017msvdqavideo}.
+Today, video understanding research involving the language modality is particularly popular, with tasks such as video question answering (QnA) that involve generating human-style conversations using large language models (LLMs) \citep{dataset_tapaswi2016movieqa,videoqaaaai2017,xu2017msvdqavideo}.